raptorf1/fizzbuzz_js/README.md

 1. 2 == "2"  -> true, auto type coercion, string converted into number
 2. 2 === "2"  -> false, since both operands are not of same type

-* In our case, it's about implementing a sad path in our code.
-That way, if the user input is anything else but a number, the function will return an error message that we can set.
+* In our case, it's also a good way to implement a sad path in our code.
+That way, if the user input is anything else BUT a number, the function will return an error message.

+> Question 4: To the best of your knowledge, please explain why we are moving (number % 5 === 0) to the top?

+* Because the function runs the code from top to bottom and from left to right.
+This means that if the `number % 3 === 0` statement was first and the input was 15, the output would be "Fizz" cause 15 % 3 also equals 0.
+And we do not want that, cause it breaks the rules of the challenge.
+So we first check `number % 15 === 0` and then `number % 5 === 0` and last `number % 3 === 0`.
+That way, we get the desired output.

-> Question 4:
+> Question 5: